Revolver (Beatles album): Contemporary reviews

 Due to the controversies surrounding the Beatles during their tour, critical reaction in the US was muted relative to the band's previous releases.
 According to Rodriguez, in redefining the limits of pop music, Revolver emphasised the need for genuine rock criticism, a form of journalism that only became commonplace from 1967.
 KRLA Beat's reviewer described Revolver as "a musical creation of exceptional excellence" but lamented that, amid the continued acclaim for Rubber Soul, "it is receiving only a fraction of the attention and respect due", and some Americans were overly focusing on the band's "political views".
 Writing in the recently launched Crawdaddy!, Paul Williams gave the US LP a mixed review, in which he admired "Love You To" and "Eleanor Rigby" but derided "Tomorrow Never Knows" and "Yellow Submarine".
 Williams lauded the album's musical range but found it lacked an integral quality, which he acknowledged was outside the group's control.

 According to Turner, the album's combination of novel sounds and unusual subject matter "challenged all the conventions of pop" and it was the upcoming generation of writers who "got it immediately".
+Ralph J. Gleason, then the jazz critic for the San Francisco Chronicle, wrote it was "the most outstanding pop album in years, possibly the best of all time", with "[n]ot a single disappointing track".
 In his article for The Village Voice, Richard Goldstein described Revolver as "a revolutionary record" that was "as important to the expansion of pop as was Rubber Soul", and one that demanded that the genre's "boundaries ... be re-negotiated".
 He added: "it seems now that we will view this album in retrospect as a key work in the development of rock and roll into an artistic pursuit ..."
 Another writer identified by Turner, Jules Siegel, likened Revolver to works by John Donne, John Milton and William Shakespeare, saying that the band's lyrics would provide the basis for scholarly analysis well into the future.

 Recalling Revolver's release in his book Revolution in the Head, Ian MacDonald says that the Beatles "initiated a second pop revolution – one which while galvanising their existing rivals and inspiring many new ones, left all of them far behind".
 In a February 1967 review, Hit Parader declared: "Revolver represents the pinnacle of pop music.
 No group has been as consistently creative as the Beatles, though the [Lovin'] Spoonful and Beach Boys are coming closer all the time ...
 Rather than analyze the music we just suggest that you listen to Revolver three or four times a day and marvel ..."
 Later that year, in Esquire, Robert Christgau said the album was "twice as good and four times as startling as Rubber Soul, with sound effects, Oriental drones, jazz bands, transcendentalist lyrics, all kinds of rhythmic and harmonic surprises, and a filter that made John Lennon sound like God singing through a foghorn".